 Child Care Training strategies are not required to submit participant data within the First Steps Data Collection system (FSDC).
-However, starting in FY16 partnerships are encouraged to will use the FSDC to track follow-up visits and other consultation activities with child care providers.
+However, partnerships will use the FSDC's child care module to track follow-up visits and other consultation activities with child care providers.
+Partnerships will also enter monthly outputs data for child care training in the FSDC.

-At minimum, partnerships are expected to keep an electronic record of training attendees, their participation in training sessions and follow-up, and the child care providers they represent, and submit all required information to CCCCD for participants to receive DSS credit hours.
+Partnerships are expected to keep an electronic record of training attendees, their participation in training sessions and follow-up, and the child care providers and children served, and submit all required information to CCCCD for participants to receive DSS credit hours.